Raj Babbar

 Raj Babbar (born 23 June 1952) is an Indian Hindi and Punjabi film actor and politician belonging to Indian National Congress.
-He is a three-time member of the Lok Sabha and a two-time member of the Upper House of the Indian Parliament.
-He was the President of Uttar Pradesh Congress Committee.
+He is a three-time member of the Lok Sabha and a two-time member of the Rajya Sabha.
+He was the state President of Uttar Pradesh Congress Committee.

-Early life
+Early life and education

-Babbar was born in Agra, Uttar Pradesh, India into a Punjabi family on 23 June 1952.
-His family has long settled in Tundla, Firozabad since the partition.
+Babbar was born in Tundla, Uttar Pradesh, into a Punjabi Hindu a Sunar family on 23 June 1952.
+His family had settled in Tundla after the partition of India.
+Their ancestral roots lie in Jalalpur Jattan, a city now located in the Gujrat District of Punjab in modern-day Pakistan.

 He did his initial schooling from Mufid-E-Aam Inter college, Agra.
-He is an alumnus of the 1975 class of the National School of Drama and graduate from Agra College.
+He is an alumnus of the 1975 class of the National School of Drama (NSD) and graduate from Agra College.